Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Optically thick results

 \section{Optically thick results}

 Here we include results for problems that we consider optically thick.
 By this, we mean that the source width is far greater than a mean free path.
 We accomplish this by specifying, $\sigma_a=800 \:\:\mathrm{cm}^{-1}$ and $z_0 < 1$ cm ($z_0$ is the dimensional $x_0$).
-In this section, we include results for linearized Gaussian and square sources as well as a constant $\cv$ Gaussian source problem.
-We do not include a constant $\cv$ square source, since our method could not resolve the nonlinear, nonequilibrium, and very sharp wave that the square source induces.
+In this section, we include \wgb{$S_2$ and transport} results for linearized Gaussian and square sources as well as a constant $\cv$ Gaussian source problem.
+We do not include a constant $\cv$ square source, since our method could not resolve the nonlinear, non\wgb{-}equilibrium, and very sharp wave that the square source induces.

 Since in an optically thick problem results are of interest only after many mean free times, we give results for $\tau \approx 0.01, 0.1,$ and $1$ ns.
 By these times, the uncollided source is negligible and any discontinuous wavefronts have decayed.
-For these reasons, the problems in this section do not employ an uncollided source or a moving mesh.
+For these reasons, the problems in this section do not employ an uncollided source or a moving mesh. \wgb{On the solution plots in this section, we show the diffusion solution for the energy density (for the linearized problems) and the temperature (for the nonlinear problems).
+These are included to demonstrate the qualitative difference between transport and diffusion for thick problems and were calculated with a numerical \wgbt{non-flux limited,} non-equilibrium diffusion solver \wgbt{\cite{humbird2017adjoint}}.}